theypsilon/MiSTer_MAME_SCRIPTS/README.md

 # MiSTer_MAME_SCRIPTS
-A simple script to automate downloading MAME and HBMAME files for MiSTer
+A simple scripts to automate downloading MAME and HBMAME files for MiSTer